gmusic-utils/gmusic.js/README.md

 - window `Object` - Global `window` object for target browser window

 ### Volume
 `googleMusic.volume` exposes interfaces to the volume controls of Google Music.
-Volume can range from 0 to 100.
+Volume can range from 0 to 100 in steps of 5 (e.g. 10, 15, 20).

 #### `volume.getVolume()`
 Retrieve the current volume setting